 The Syndicate uses both its own and commercially available risk management software to assess catastrophe exposure.
 However, there is always a risk that the assumptions and techniques used in these models are unreliable or that claims arising from an un-modelled event are greater than those arising from a modelled event.

-As a further guide to the level of catastrophe exposure written by the Syndicate, the following table shows hypothetical claims arising out of the Realistic Disaster Scenario (RDS) on the Syndicates in-force exposure at 31 December 2022.
-All scenarios are liability in nature.
+As a further guide to the level of catastrophe exposure written by the Syndicate, the following table shows hypothetical claims arising out of the RDS on the Syndicates in-force exposure at 31 December 2022.